Back to Home

 Moderate risk

-The most common type that can develop into cancer over time (usually 10-15 years).
-This is why they're removed during colonoscopy.
+The most common type that can turn into cancer over 10 to 15 years.
+This is why they are removed during a colonoscopy.

 Sessile serrated polyps